 In other words, if we start thinking more in terms of tasks than truths, that makes it all eminently practical.
 In a sense, at that point, the broader truth claims become irrelevant.
 Does it really matter whether craving causes suffering or not?
 Well, that’s interesting, but the real practice, the real challenge, is to enter into a relationship with my craving in which I transform that experience from one that traps me and binds me and keeps me stuck into one that makes me free.

-Stephen Batchelor, Christina Feldman, John Peacock, and Akincano Weber will be leading a six-week online course on The Four Noble Truths, which starts Monday, September 4.
-Learn more and sign up here.
+Stephen Batchelor, Christina Feldman, John Peacock, and Akincano Weber led a six-week online course on The Four Noble Truths, in 2017.
+Learn more here.

 Sign up for Tricycle’s newsletters